-Overview
+1 Overview

-What are the most common types of private equity transactions in your jurisdiction?
+1.1 What are the most common types of private equity transactions in your jurisdiction?
 What is the current state of the market for these transactions?
-Have you seen any changes in the types of private equity transactions being implemented in the last two to three vears?
+Have you seen any changes in the types of private equity transactions being implemented in the last two to three years?

 Private equity represents a smaller proportion of the Australian mergers and acquisitions market compared to other markets worldwide.
-According to the Australian Private Equity & Venture Capital Association Limited (AVCAL), private equity contributed 8% of overall deal volumes for the 2015 financial year compared to 22% for the UK and 26% for the US.
+According to the Australian Private Equity & Venture Capital Association Limited (AVCAL), across the financial year 2017 (FY17), Private Equity (PE) fundraising in Australia was stable at A\$2.03 billion and PE investments remained steady at A\$3.38 billion.